To Parents and School Staff,

 - Teach your children to wash their hands often with soap and water or an alcohol-based hand rub.
 You can set a good example by doing this yourself.

 - Teach your children not to share personal items like drinks, food or unwashed utensils, and to cover their coughs and sneezes with tissues.
-Covering up their coughs or sneezes using the elbow, arm or sleeve instead of the hand when a tissue is unavailable.
+Teach them to cover up their coughs or sneezes using the elbow, arm or sleeve instead of the hand when a tissue is unavailable.

 - Know the signs and symptoms of the flu.
 Symptoms of the flu include fever (100 degrees Fahrenheit, 37.8 Degrees Celsius or greater), cough, sore throat, a runny or stuffy nose, body aches, headache, and feeling very tired.
 Some people may also vomit or have diarrhea.